-GreenFaith’s mission is to inspire, educate, and mobilize people of religious backgrounds to protect the earth as a moral and sacred responsibility.
-As Paul Schwennesen writes in the latest issue of PERC Reports, however, “simply insisting that people ‘do what’s right’ doesn’t capture the full measure of GreenFaith’s work; the group calls for their members to address the mundane as well as the celestial.
-Values need to be specific and actionable.”
+This revelation may be the key to GreenFaith’s success.
+Its mission to inspire, educate, and mobilize people of diverse religious backgrounds for environmental leadership is informed by the recognition that decisions are rarely reached in a vacuum.
+GreenFaith has an advantage, admittedly, in leveraging the shared beliefs of the world’s great religions—that protecting the earth is a religious value, and that environmental stewardship is a moral responsibility.
+But simply insisting that people “do what’s right” doesn’t capture the full measure of GreenFaith’s work; the group calls for their members to address the mundane as well as the celestial.
+Values need to be specific and actionable.

 “In the end, GreenFaith isn’t just about teaching people that God wants a healthy environment,” said Harper.
-“It’s about mobilizing the faith-based sector – one of the largest social networks in the country – to make it actually happen.
-PERC has helped us understand new tools and perspectives on how to achieve this goal.”Read the full article here in the spring issue of PERC Reports.
+“It’s about mobilizing the faith-based sector—one of the largest social networks in the country—to make it actually happen.
+PERC has helped us understand new tools and perspectives on how to achieve this goal.
+We’re very grateful.”